nicoandra/react-cv/ui-cv/public/markdown/jobs/ssense.md

 * Identifying and eliminating bottlenecks, find opportunities for performance improvement and cost reduction across the applications in the domain.
 * Providing guidance to the team to follow best practices, through code reviews, one-on-one meetings and team ceremonies.
 * Monitoring service availability and acting upon incidents in the Production environment.
+* Participating in the hiring process by driving technical interviews and attending debrief sessions.

 ### Characteristics as a Tech Lead
-* Actively encourages team members to voice out and explore different ideas, experiences and perspectives; encourage to think out of the box and be disruptive.
+* Actively encourages team members to explore different ideas; encourage to think out of the box and be disruptive.
-* Aims to rely on factual data before making any crucial decision hard to revert back; without falling in a paralisys by analysis situation.
+* Aims to rely on factual data before making any crucial decision; without falling in a paralisys by analysis situation.
 * Works iteratively, bringing value and gathering knowledge on every cycle.
 * Enjoys environments with diversity of people, cultures, backgrounds, programming languages, technologies and mindsets.
-* Enjoys when the solutions provided are valuable, accepted and stakeholders feel statisfaction.
+* Enjoys solving problems and helping stakeholders to be more performant.